NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 ```js
 var sandwichToppings = ["pickles", "extra cheese", "lettuce", "tomatoes", "avocado", "bacon", "mayo", "mustard"]
 ```
 1. Write a function that loops through the `sandwichToppings` array and builds a sentence about all the toppings the sandwich shops offers.
+The function should log the sandwich sentence to the console.
+1. Call the function.

 Expected output:
 ```